ctrlVnt/cinemit_website/README.md

 ## Welcome!

 Thank you for your interest in contributing to CineMit !
-This project is open to the community, and we enthusiastically welcome new contributions, suggestions, and improvements.
-Please follow these simple guidelines to participate in the project.
+This is the presentation website for the group cinema meet-up app, [available for download on the PlayStore](https://play.google.com/store/apps/details?id=com.ctrlvnt.cinemit).
+The website is built using Flutter.

+## Prerequisites

+### 1. Get your API key
+Before you begin you need to optain an API key from [TMDB](https://developer.themoviedb.org/docs/getting-started).

+### 2. Insert your API key in the project
+After you have to insert the string of API kei into [this file](https://github.com/ctrlVnt/cinemit_website/blob/main/lib/global/apikeys.dart).

+## How to Build

+### 1. Flutter and Dart
+You need to install Flutter and Dart, you can find instructions from the [official website](https://docs.flutter.dev/get-started/install)

+### 2. Run the Progect
+From the source of project you can execute ``flutter run`` to start project on your localhost.

+### 3. Deploy of website
+The website is hosted on Netlify and points to the [build/web](https://github.com/ctrlVnt/cinemit_website/tree/main/build/web) folder.
+Each time the command ```flutter build web```  is run, a trigger will reload the Netlify server, automatically updating the website.

 ## How to Contribute